sanity-io/GROQ/spec/Section 3 -- Execution.md

 ## Score evaluation

-When evaluating {score}, a predicate returning `true` should evaluate to the score `1.0`, and a `false` predicate should evaluate to the score `0.0`.
-For example, the expression:
+When evaluating {score}, a predicate returning `true` should have its score computed as 1.0, and all other values should receive a score of 0.0.
+All results involved in scoring start with a score of 1.0.
+The scores are evaluated once per result, and then added together.
+For example:

 ```
 * | score(a > 1)